expo/expo/docs/pages/versions/v40.0.0/sdk/clipboard.md

 import InstallSection from '~/components/plugins/InstallSection';
 import PlatformsSection from '~/components/plugins/PlatformsSection';

-**`expo-clipboard`** provides an interface for getting and setting the content from a user's Clipboard on Android, iOS, and Web.
+**`expo-clipboard`** provides an interface for getting and setting Clipboard content on Android, iOS, and Web.

 <PlatformsSection android emulator ios simulator web />